kyungrae/study/designing-data-intensive-applications/part2.md

 #### Solution for Replication Lag

-It would be better if application developer didn't have to worry about subtle replication issues and could just trust their databases to "do the right thing."
+It would be better if application developers didn't have to worry about subtle replication issues and could just trust their databases to "do the right thing."
 This is why ***transaction*** exist: they are a way for a database to provide stronger guarantees so that the application can be simpler.

 ### Multi-Leader Replication